 Lake Pend Oreille, July 2014

-In July 2014, I became the first person to swim the 32.3-mile length of Lake Pend Oreille.
-It was an incredible challenge and a beautiful journey, made sweeter by the amazing support I had along the way from local people in Sandpoint and from my crew that looked after me during a crazy night and day of swimming.
+In July 2014, I became the first person to swim the 32.3-mile length of Lake Pend Oreille in northern Idaho.
+It was an incredible challenge and a beautiful journey, made sweeter by the amazing support I had along the way from local people in Sandpoint and from my crew that looked after me during an intense night and day of swimming.
 Arriving at Sandpoint City Beach sometime after 4 p.m. to a crowd of 200-some people after spending 20 hours and 25 minutes in the water was a real mind-bender.
 Marathon swimmers are accustomed to toiling in the cold and dark in obscurity, so to have a throng of people waiting to greet me was completely unexpected and akin to seeing a mythical creature.
 Lake Pend Oreille has one of those, too-- Paddler--who some say was invented by the U.S. Navy to cover up their activities testing nuclear submarines after World War II in America's fifth deepest lake.